 Prison has a place for drug dealers, people who sell cocaine, heroin, and meth.
 Law enforcement can play a big role here in getting drug dealers off the street and keeping those three narcotics out of the country in the first place.

 The good news is we have a lot of positive alternatives to the traditional so-called War on Drugs that has failed, its hard to find anyone anymore who's credible who'll say the traditional so-called War on Drugs has been a success.
 If you want drug addicts off of narcotics indefinitely, you do that by collapsing the narcotics market.
 This is where law enforcement can actually play a positive role by getting heroin, cocaine and meth dealers off the street and into prison.

 We should be working with our North American allies to keep these narcotics out of the country in the first place.
 Then you get drug addicts off of narcotics and help them with their addiction with drug rehab and send them to drug rehab.
 As well as transferring non-violent drug addicts who are just in prison for drug use and have good prison records, to drug rehab instead of prison.

 The drug addicts would pay for their drug addiction, not tax payers so this program would pay for itself.
 And once they've successfully complete their drug rehab, get them into halfway houses to help them back on their feet and independent.

-We have now forty years of experience to know what not to do in the War on Drugs.
-Someone intelligent once said the definition of insanity, is doing the same thing over and over again.
-Expecting different results, which is exactly why our War on Drugs is insane and has failed and why need to bring sanity to this issue.
-And why its time for a different approach.
+We have now forty years of experience to know what not to do in the so-called War on Drugs.
+Someone intelligent once said the definition of insanity, is doing the same thing over and over again expecting different results.
+Which is exactly why our so-called War on Drugs is insane and has failed and why need to bring sanity to this issue.
+And why it's time for a different approach.